 Some people add flavoring oils such as peppermint extract or lemon extract.
 I tend to flavor mine by using elixirs and flavored honey when I mix them, so I skip this step.

 The rule of thumb for playing around with your own formulations is that you should use 1 part demulcent herb as a base.
-Slippery elm, marshmallow root, comfrey root or even carob powder will work in this capacity.
+Marshmallow root powder or natural pectin powder will work in this capacity.
+I make homemade pectin every year that I can dry and powder for this purpose.
 Then you can add any sort of powdered herbs to the mix.

 I don’t generally buy powders of aerial parts of plants, those are easily powdered.
 I will say that powdering barks and roots finely and consistently is a pain, so I just buy them.
-Here are a couple of sample formulas, in both cases, I would use honey that I have infused with thyme, sage and osha and a little wild cherry elixir as part of the liquid.
+Here are a couple of sample formulas, in both cases, I would use honey that I have infused with thyme or sage and a little wild cherry elixir as part of the liquid.

 Pastilles for a Cough or Sore Throat

 1 part licorice root (licorice root should be harvested when young and green)